DA0-DA0/dao-indexer/README.md

 # CosmWasm Rust Indexer
 A Rust application that queries the Tendermint APIs via both RPC and socket connections and updates a Postgres database with relevant information.

+# PRE-ALPHA, DEVELOPERS ONLY PLEASE
+This codebase is under heavy development.
+You're welcome to it, of course (it's MIT and all) but it's not a production solution yet.
+If you ARE a Rust developer interested in indexing cosmwasm/cosmos blockchain messages into a database, we welcome your pull requests.

 ## Setup

 ### Database Setup